How to Get Out of Student Loan Debt: 6 Options

 If you’re applying for graduate school after taking a few years off to work, you might be surprised to find how costs have changed since your undergraduate days.
 Graduate students interested in a public university can save tens of thousands of dollars by considering a university in the state they already live in.

-Each state has different requirements for determining residency, so if you are planning on relocating to attend grad school be sure to look into the requirements for the state the school you are planning to attend.
+Each state has different requirements for determining residency.
+If you are planning on relocating to attend grad school, be sure to look into the requirements for the state of the school you are planning to attend.

 Certain states require only one year of full-time residency before you can qualify for in-state tuition, while others require three years.
 During that time, you could work as much as possible to save money for graduate school.
 More savings could mean fewer loans.

-RAs may be under-appreciated, but they’re often compensated handsomely for their duties.
-Students are typically compensated for a portion or all of their room and board.
-Some schools even include a meal plan and sometimes even reduced tuition or a stipend.
+RAs may be underappreciated, but they’re often compensated handsomely for their duties.
+Students are typically compensated for a portion or all of their room and board, and some schools may even include a meal plan, reduced tuition, or a stipend.
 The compensation you receive will depend on the school you are attending, so check with your residential life office to see what the current RA salary is at your school.

 Serious savings.
 Save thousands of dollars